phdonner/phdonner/README.md

 <!-- Find out how the Mermaid nodes could be activated to become hyperlinks           -->

-If you are curious to know how the above diagram was designed, check out the Markdown subtopic on [Mermaid](markdown.md#mermaid-diagrams-a-way-of-visualizing-conceptual-frameworks), which is a free diagram design and rendering tool.
+If you are curious to know how the above diagram was designed, check out the Markdown subtopic about [Mermaid](markdown.md#mermaid-diagrams-a-way-of-visualizing-conceptual-frameworks), which is a free diagram design and rendering tool.

 The next subheadings are a list of some of the topics and immediate tasks that we are facing right now.